Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Numerical results

 \subsection{Average Delay and Stability Region for the capture model}

 In this part we will evaluate the average delay performance.
-The setup will be different from the previous two subsection due to the capture channel model assumed in the analysis.
+The setup will be different from the previous two subsection due to the capture channel model assumed in the analysis. \paragraph{Example 1.

-\paragraph{Example 1.
 The symmetrical system} In the following we consider the symmetric system and we investigate the effect of the system parameters on the average delay.
 We assume that $q=0.5$, $\bar{s}=0.8$, $\tilde{s}=0.9$, $s_{12}=0.4$.
 In Fig. \ref{f153} we can see the effect of $r$ (i.e., the reception probability of blocked packet by a relay node) on the average delay for increasing values of $\widehat{\lambda}$ (i.e., the average number of of external packet arrivals at a relay node during a time slot) and $\alpha$ (i.e., the transmission probability of a relay).
 As expected, the increase in $\widehat{\lambda}$ increases the expected delay, and that decrease becomes more apparent as $\alpha$ takes small values and $r$ increases.

 Figure \ref{f152} illustrate how sensitive is the average delay as we increase the probability of a direct transmission (at the beginning of a slot) of a source.
 In particular, as $t$ remains small, the increase in $\widehat{\lambda}$ from $0.1$ to $0.15$ will not affect the average delay.
 As $t$ increases, the simultaneous increase in $\widehat{\lambda}$ will cause a rapid increase in the average delay, even when we set the transmission probability $\alpha=\alpha^{*}$.
-This is expected, since at the beginning of a slot, source users have precedence over the relays.
+This is expected, since at the beginning of a slot, sources have precedence over the relays.

 Similar observations can be deduced by Fig. \ref{f151}, where we can observe the average delay as a function of $\alpha^{*}$ and $\widehat{\lambda}$.
 Clearly, as $t$ increases from $0.3$ to $0.4$, the average delay increases rapidly, especially when, $\widehat{\lambda}$ tends to $0.1$.